MinaFoundation/Core-Grants/RFCs/RFC-0005: Protocol Upgrade to Enable Automatic Distribution of Delegation Rewards.md

 ## Objectives

-A redesign of the mechanism and achieve one that is similar to the Cosmos chains of Cardano, where the rewards are not accessible to the node operators, and the delegators can check and claim the rewards any time.
+A redesign of the mechanism and achieve one that is similar to the Cosmos chains or Cardano, where the rewards are not accessible to the node operators, and the delegators can check and claim the rewards any time.

 This will help resolve both issues mentioned above: the reward claim transactions can be much evenly distributed in time during each epoch (instead of congestion towards the end/beginning), and the necessity to trust a node operator is removed.

+Ideally, we could go further in reducing system complexity from the end-user's experience, e.g. for a user staking MINA in a wallet.
+We could reduce the necessity for that user to be concerned with the "claim" transaction at all; rewards should always be directly distributed to their wallet and can be used for things like paying transaction fees (reducing two transactions into one -- one claim, one spend -> one spend).

 ## Motivation and Rationale